top of page

 On Honesty In Advertising

 I can get behind transparency.
 If our world is to work, we do have to be able to trust each other at least a little bit.
-As the forgoing demonstrates, though, it matters how we do this.
 With that in mind, I will try to supply information that is sufficiently detailed for you to know if you want

 Genre?